-Alana Bathgate (she/her) is an early careers advisor at Addleshaw Goddard.
-She’s based in the firm’s Edinburgh office.
+Alana Bathgate (she/her) is an early careers adviser at Addleshaw Goddard.
+She’s has been with the firm for over two years and is based in the Edinburgh office.

-We run placement schemes across our UK offices with one-week Easter schemes taking place in Edinburgh and London, as well as two-week summer placement schemes in Edinburgh, Leeds, London and Manchester.
+We run placement schemes across our UK offices with one-week Easter schemes taking place in Edinburgh and London, as well as two-week summer placement schemes in Aberdeen, Edinburgh/Glasgow, Leeds, London and Manchester.
 We also run a summer internship in our Dublin office.
 All schemes take place in person.

-We recruit heavily from the placement scheme and all those who take part will be considered for a training contract with us.
+We recruit solely from our placement schemes and all those who take part will be considered for a training contract with us.
 The scheme is a great opportunity for not only the firm to get to know you, but also for you to get to know the firm.
 You’ll be immersed in the firm, our culture and get involved in the work that we do.

 Ultimately, we want candidates to get a true sense of the everyday life of a trainee at Addleshaw Goddard, so they’ll be involved in real trainee level work for clients.
 During their time with us candidates are assigned a trainee buddy and a more senior supervisor who’ll work with them to assign work, answer questions and provide support.